 The Association of Independent California Colleges and Universities (AICCU) is a system consisting of 76 colleges and universities located throughout the State of California.
 These colleges and universities do not receive state funds as do the public college systems.
 The amount of fees and tuition charged depends on the college but usually these colleges are more expensive than publicly funded schools.
 However, there is financial aid available, and the AICCU states that it is possible to save money in the long run since it is often possible to complete your education in four years rather than in five of six years, which can be the case in another college system.
 Some of the independent colleges and universities located near Long Beach include the University of Southern California (USC) , Marymount College in Palos Verdes, Whittier College , Loyola Marymount University in Los Angeles, DeVry Institute in Long Beach and Occidental College in Eagle Rock.

 The California Community Colleges (CCC) has 108 community college campuses.
 To attend, you must be 18 years old or have a high school diploma.
 There are vocational and technical programs that prepare you for careers as an electrician, nurse, auto mechanic, secretary, computer technician and more.
 In these programs, it normally takes two years to earn a Certificate of Completion or Associate of Arts degree.
 You can also complete your first two years of college coursework and transfer to a four-year university to complete your remaining two years of college for a bachelor's degree.
 Nearby community college campuses include Cypress, Cerritos, Compton, Golden West, Long Beach and Orange Coast.

 Trade School presents another option for continuing your education in California.
 Trade schools can cost more, but their programs usually take less time to complete.
-You can go to trade schools to learn job skills such as plumbing, carpentry, medical assistance, etc. ITT Technical Institute is an example of a trade school.
+You can go to trade schools to learn job skills such as plumbing, carpentry, and medical assistance.